itriedcoding/text-to-image/README.md

 4.  **Run the Application:**
     This application is designed to run in a browser environment that automatically transpiles and resolves ES modules, as demonstrated by the `index.html`'s `type="module"` script and `importmap`.
+    It is also a Progressive Web App (PWA), which means you can install it to your desktop for a native-like experience and offline functionality after visiting the URL.

     You can serve the application using a simple static file server.